Geodesic Length Distribution in Sparse Network Ensembles

-In the most general setting, any conditionally independent edge model with a symmetric connectivity kernel can be expressed by considering a sequence of graphs in some continuum limit, called graph functions or graphon \cite{lovasz2006graphon, lovasz2012graphon, orbanz2014graphons}.
+In the most general setting, any conditionally-independent-edge model with a symmetric connectivity kernel can be expressed by considering a sequence of graphs in some continuum limit, called graph functions or graphon \cite{lovasz2006graphon, lovasz2012graphon, orbanz2014graphons}.
 Typically, the node space for a graphon is restricted to the real interval $[0,1]$ where nodes are distributed according to the standard uniform distribution $\mathcal{U}(0,1)$.
 Then all burden of modeling edge probabilities is transferred to the symmetric kernel $W:[0,1]^2\to[0,1]$, referred to as the ``$W$-graphon''.
 Given their flexibility, these functions can get arbitrarily complex.
-While $W$-graphons are usually formulated as the dense limit of a graph sequence with $\order{n^2}$ edges \cite{lovasz2006graphon}, here we are interested in the sparse limit with $\order{n}$ edges, also referred to as the ``inhomogeneous random graph model'' \cite{bollobas2011sparsegraphs}.
-For brevity, throughout this paper we refer to $W:[0,1]^2\to[0,1]$ such that $W=\order{n^{-1}}$ as a ``sparse graphon'', or simply as ``graphon''.
-The SPLD framework of Sec. \ref{sec:general_graphs} translates immediately to sparse graphons, with the simplicity offered by the symmetry of $W$, and by assuming $x\sim\mathcal{U}(0,1)$, with regards to numerical integration.
+While $W$-graphons are usually formulated as the dense limit of a graph sequence with $\bigtheta{n^2}$ edges \cite{lovasz2006graphon}, here we are interested in the sparse limit with $\bigtheta{n}$ edges \cite{caronfox2017sparsegraphons}.
+In particular, we consider a sparse sequence of graphs where each graph is finitely exchangeable, also referred to as the ``inhomogeneous random graph model'' \cite{bollobas2011sparsegraphs}.
+For brevity, throughout this article we refer to $W_n:[0,1]^2\to[0,1]$ such that $W_n=\bigtheta{n^{-1}}\textrm{ or }0$ as a ``sparse graphon'', or simply as ``graphon''.
+The GLD framework of Sec. \ref{sec:general_graphs} translates immediately to sparse graphons, with the simplicity offered by the symmetry of $W_n$, and by assuming $x\sim\mathcal{U}(0,1)$, with regards to numerical integration.